-There are so many directions in which we could take Plix!
-Here are just a few ideas we came up with:
+There are many directions in which we could take Plix!
+Here are a few ideas we came up with:

 - Brands and businesses: Brands and businesses could create sponsored Plix boards at their locations as a way to attract more visitors.

 One small thing we're proud of is Plix's name.
-It's a spin on the word pixel, and we think it makes a pretty catchy verb.
-Maybe it'll catch on one day—for now, we'll just Plix on!
+It's a spin on the word pixel, and we think it makes for a pretty catchy verb.
+Maybe it'll catch on one day — for now, we'll Plix on!